sarathkrish1/TaskTImer-React/k8s/README.md

 - `namespace.yaml` - Creates a dedicated namespace for the timer app
 - `configmap.yaml` - Nginx configuration for the application
+- `deployment-blue.yaml` - Blue deployment used for blue-green rollout
-- `deployment.yaml` - Main application deployment with 3 replicas
+- `deployment-green.yaml` - Green deployment used for blue-green rollout
 - `service.yaml` - ClusterIP service to expose the application internally
 - `ingress.yaml` - Ingress for external access (requires ingress controller)
+- `hpa-blue.yaml` - HPA configuration for the blue deployment
-- `hpa.yaml` - Horizontal Pod Autoscaler for automatic scaling
+- `hpa-green.yaml` - HPA configuration for the green deployment
 - `kustomization.yaml` - Kustomize configuration for easy deployment

 ## Prerequisites